-Tears can be partial or complete, and are graded as minimal, or first-degree; moderate to severe, or second-degree; or complete, or third-degree.
+Tears can be partial or complete, and are graded as minimal, first degree; moderate to severe, second degree; or complete, third degree.
 While first-degree and second-degree tears normally heal by themselves with simple measures, third-degree tears may require more complex medical care and treatment.

 RICE and Analgesics

-For first degree injuries, treatment may consist of just RICE and analgesics, with weight bearing resuming after a few days.
-Elevate the foot above the heart level for 48 hours, and apply ice for 20 to 30 minutes at a time three to four times a day, the American Academy of Orthopaedic Surgeons recommends.
+For first-degree injuries, treatment may consist of just RICE and analgesics, with weight bearing resuming after a few days.
+Elevate the foot above the heart level for 48 hours and apply ice for 20 to 30 minutes at a time three to four times a day, the American Academy of Orthopaedic Surgeons recommends.

 Splinting or Casting